Close Free Consultation

 Grand Rapids Breath Test Refusal

-In the state of Michigan, you can be arrested and charged with OWI if you are caught driving under the influence of alcohol or drugs.
-You may even be charged with a second offense if your breath test results indicated your blood alcohol content (BAC) was above the legal limit of .08%.
+In the state of Michigan, you can be arrested and charged with OWI (Operating While Intoxicated) if you are caught driving under the influence of alcohol or drugs.
+You may even be charged with a second offense if your breath test results indicate your blood alcohol content (BAC) was above the legal limit of .08%.
 But what happens if you simply refuse to take a breath test?
 You can’t be charged with OWI, right?
 Wrong.
-As specified by the state’s Implied Consent Law, a Michigan OWI breath test refusal will result in a mandatory two-year license suspension.
+As specified by the state’s Implied Consent Law, refusing a breath test can result in a mandatory two-year license suspension—even if you aren’t convicted of OWI.

 Consequences for a Refusal